About four years back now, she vented frustration about writers, faith, and assumptions. She wasn’t nearly as loud as I’ve often been during ‘vents.’

 - “Sin, Original and Otherwise” (November 6, 2016)

 4 Quite a few scholars figure the core of Deuteronomy was written in Jerusalem during the 7th century BC.
-That would make what we call Deuteronomy 5:19, “You shall not steal,” fairly new around the time Nebuchadnezzar II’s day:
+That would make what we call Deuteronomy 5:19, “You shall not steal,” fairly new around Nebuchadnezzar II’s day: